dougeby/IntuneDocs/intune-azure/configure-devices/airplay-settings-for-ios-devices.md

 Use these settings to help connect iOS devices you manage to AirPlay compatible devices (like Apple TV's) on your network.
 With this capability you can:

-- Provision devices with the name and password of AirPlay devices to let them automatically connect when in range.
+- **Configure a device and password list** - Provision devices with the name and password of AirPlay devices to let them automatically connect when in range.
+If you supply a password, then end users won't need to supply it when they connect.
-- Configure a list of AirPlay devices (by device ID).
+- **Configure allowed destinations** - Configure a list of AirPlay devices (by device ID).
 End users will only be able to see and connect to the devices you list (for supervised devices only).

 ## Get started